xmindltd/xmind-sdk-js/docs/en.md

 #### .save() => Promise\<boolean\>

-* To save components to the logic disk in form zip
+Save components to the logic disk in the form of zip.

 ## Dumper

-* The module of `Dumper` only works under browser
+The module of `Dumper` only works under browser.

 #### .dumping() => Array<{filename: string, value: string}>

-* Return an array of the object that is composed of file content

-* In order to open it in the official software, You need to compress file in form zip and ending with `.xmind`
+Return an array of the object composed of file content.
+In order to open it in the official software, you need to compress these files in the form of zip with end of `.xmind`.

 > **Important**
 >
-> Do not include the top level folder, otherwise the software won't extra the files from top level folder
+> Do not include top level folders, otherwise the software can't extract files